3 New Spain & New France

 Loyal Aztecs weren’t Cortés’ only foe.
 Before he could claim the area he had to contend with another band of Spaniards who landed ashore behind him in pursuit of gold.
 According to legend, Cortés begged the Aztecs, “Send me some of it, because I, and my companions, suffer from a disease of the heart which can be cured only with gold.”

-Francisco Vásquez de Coronado explored north into present-day Kansas in pursuit of a city of gold before slitting the throat of the man who sold him the bogus map.
+Francisco Vásquez de Coronado explored north into present-day Kansas in pursuit of Cevola, a purported city of gold, before slitting the throat of the man who sold him the bogus map.
 Coronado’s hungry group encountered Pueblo Indians near Taos, alienating them by eating cornmeal they put out as an offering for the Spring Solstice.
 Because Coronado found no gold or silver, remarking on the way that the Grand Canyon was the ugliest site he’d ever laid eyes on, the Spanish did not return to the Rio Grande Valley for another half-century.
+However, his own maps were crucial to the eventual Spanish settlement of the Southwest.

 Aerial View of Acoma "Sky City" by Marshall Henrie, WikiCommons